-This intervention will increase habit of toilet use amongst treated households through the mechanisms of a pledge and chalkboard to track toile use: Is there increased habit of toilet use amongst members in the treated households due to the use of a pledge and chalkboard?
+The intervention will increase the habit of toilet use amongst treatment households through the mechanisms of a pledge and chalkboard.
+Is there an increased habit of toilet use amongst members in the treatment households due to the use of a pledge and chalkboard?

-The pledge and chalkboard were introduced with the aim of converting intent to use toilet, into a habit, with the pledge representing a commitment towards toilet use and the chalkboard as a regular reminder and tracker for toilet use.
+The pledge and chalkboard were introduced with the aim of converting the intention to use the toilet into a habit, with the pledge representing a commitment towards toilet use and the chalkboard as a regular reminder and tracker for toilet use.
 We discuss the extent of their take-up and their impact on the toilet use behaviour of the households below.

-The qualitative and quantitative exercises collected data around recall of the habit formation devices in the intervention (the pledge and the chalkboard), acceptance of these interventions; and its impact, if any, on recipient's behaviours.
+The qualitative and quantitative exercises collected data around recall of the habit formation devices in the intervention (the pledge and the chalkboard); acceptance of these interventions; and its impact, if any, on recipients' behaviours.

-Around 50% of the respondents who attended the community meetings reported taking a pledge to use the toilets.
+Approximately 50 per cent of the respondents who attended the community meetings reported taking a pledge to use the toilets.
 Curiously, a substantial number of respondents from the control group also reported undertaking a similar pledge.
-During qualitative data collection, we realized that households were unable to distinguish between the different sanitation messaging from various sources.
-As discussed in a previous section, similar messaging on toilet use have been undertaken by the block and panchayat representatives, JEEViKA functionaries, Swachhagrahis and different NGOs.
+During qualitative data collection, we realised that households were unable to distinguish between the different sanitation messaging from various sources.
+As discussed in a previous section, similar messaging on toilet use has been undertaken by block and panchayat representatives, JEEViKA functionaries, swachhagrahis and different NGOs.
 We believe this overlap and saturation in sanitation messaging might explain why households in control villages also reported taking the pledge to use the toilet.
 This implies that multiple sources may have contributed to behaviour change across treatment and control groups.

 However, none of the respondents in the qualitative study mentioned taking the pledge in the household visit.
 This suggests that the pledge during the household visit may not have been successful in instilling a commitment to use the toilet.
-The quantitative data reveals poor correlation between the pledge during community meetings and usage of latrines among the household members in the treatment group (correlation coefficient is <0.2).
+The quantitative data reveal poor correlation between the pledge during community meetings and usage of latrines amongst the household members in the treatment group (correlation coefficient is < 0.2).

-At the endline, we found that although most households reported having received the chalkboard during the intervention, not all of them had retained it.
-Quantitative data shows that out of the total 534 treatment households, only 63% had their chalkboards in place.
+At the endline, we found that, although most households reported having received the chalkboard during the intervention, not all of them had retained it.
+Quantitative data show that out of the total 534 treatment households, only 63 per cent had their chalkboards in place.
 In the qualitative assessment, respondents stated having misplaced or damaged their chalkboards.
-Only 16% of the households who had the chalkboards, reported ever having used it.
+Only 16 per cent of the households that had the chalkboards reported ever having used it.
 Our qualitative findings corroborate low use of the chalkboards.
 None of the households interviewed for the qualitative study reported using the chalkboard.
 Most of the chalkboards were observed to be blank and the remaining ones had not been updated recently.
 It is important to note that this finding is in contrast with the process assessment.
 All households observed in the process assessment had updated chalkboards.
-This suggests either: a) a sample specific problem; b) the need for sustained interaction with the implementing agency for this habit formation device to be used; or c) once toilet use became a habit, the incentive to use this may have reduced (showing lower levels by the time the endline data was collected).
+This suggests either: (1) a sample-specific problem; (2) the need for sustained interaction with the implementation agency for this habit formation device to be used; or (3) once toilet use became a habit, the incentive to use the chalkboard may have reduced (showing lower levels by the time the endline data were collected).

 Although most households interviewed were clear on how to use the chalkboard, they did not see it as a tool for habit formation.
-Most respondents reported finding the chalkboard inconvenient and a burden and did not fill it up daily.
-Few respondents also found the chalkboard to be humiliating, especially in front of their guests.
+Most respondents reported finding the chalkboard inconvenient and a burden, and did not fill it in daily.
+A few respondents also found the chalkboard to be humiliating, especially in front of their guests.
 Further, amongst households that reported regular use of the toilet, the chalkboard was not seen as being relevant.